topeberti/Polilingo/Docs/Backend.md

 1. Fetch the question using the question id.
 2. Check if the answer is correct.
 3. Update the user_questions_history table using the inputs, setting the answered_at field at the current time and the correct field at true if the answer is correct.
-4. Return if the answer is correct.
+4. Return if the answer is correct and lives status.

+**Lives System Enforcement:**

+- Before processing the answer, the system checks if the user has `current_lives > 0`.
+- If a user has 0 lives, it returns a `403 Forbidden` error.
+- If the answer is incorrect, one life is deducted and the `last_life_lost_at` timestamp is updated to the current time.

 **Requirements:**